 After you’ve written dozens of blogs on the topics above, finding new topics can take more effort.
 If you’re struggling to think of solid topic ideas, try the brainstorming tool Google Trends.

-Google Trends is a free tool that helps find data on the search volume of keywords over time, and so much more.
+Google Trends is a free tool that helps find data on the popularity of keywords over time, and so much more.
 It’s the perfect resource to inspire blog creativity.

 One of the best features of Google Trends is the comparison tool.
-It allows you to compare the search volume (how many people search the keyword) of two keywords so you can decide which to target with your blogs.
+It allows you to compare the interest in two keywords so you can decide which to target with your blogs.

-Plus, there’s a geographic feature that shows the volume based on state.
+Plus, there’s a geographic feature that shows the interest based on state.
 As you can see in the example below, that can be incredibly valuable.

 The regional data illustrates if you’re a carpet cleaning business on the West Coast, the term ‘carpet cleaning’ dominates ‘carpet cleaner.’
 However, if you’re on the East Coast, it might make more sense to target the word ‘carpet cleaner’ with your blogs to bring in more traffic.